FullStackWithLawrence/aws-rekognition/README.md

 ## Original Sources

 Much of the code in this repository was scaffolded from these examples that I found via Google and Youtube searches.
-Both of these sources are well-presented, and they provide additional instruction and explanetory theory that I've ommited.
-I'd therefore recommend giving both of these a look.
+Several of these are well-presented, and they provide additional instruction and explanetory theory that I've ommited, so you might want to give these a look.

 - [YouTube - Create your own Face Recognition Service with AWS Rekognition, by Tech Raj](https://www.youtube.com/watch?v=oHSesteFK5c)
 - [Personnel Recognition with AWS Rekognition — Part I](https://aws.plainenglish.io/personnel-recognition-with-aws-rekognition-part-i-c4530f9b3c74)